Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 - 7 Common EDI Transactions

 EDI transactions are standardized electronic business documents used by trading partners to send and receive business information, such as when one company wants to electronically send an EDI order to another organization.

-EDI transactions were designed to be standardized and are independent of the communications used by companies or the software technology that sends and receives the EDI data.
+EDI transactions (EDI codes) were designed to be standardized and are independent of the communications used by companies or the software technology that sends and receives the EDI data.

 Companies and trading partners exchange these documents using EDI standards to automate and streamline purchase orders, invoices, acknowledgments, payments, tracking, and other reports.